 The four activation functions used in Algorithms 1 and 3 and their parameters are listed in Table I. The slope parameters of activation functions 1-3 are responsible of controlling the convergence behavior of the algorithm.
 Their values are obtained from a quick human-supervise training, and we believe they are good for solving general problems.
 However, they are by no means "the optimal" values.
 In fact, we believe that there may not be a single set of "good-for-all" parameters - different problem setup and optimization objective may have their unique optimal parameter set.
-We provide a general guideline of determining the range and relationship of these parameters as the following:
+We provide guidelines and experimental results for determining the range and relationship of these parameters in Section VI-A.